 Most expensive brands

-Hoka One One is by far the most expensive brand if you were to buy at MSRP prices.
+Hoka is by far the most expensive brand if you were to buy at MSRP prices.
 Second is Newton followed by Salomon.
 Cheapest is Skechers.
 This aligns well with some of the findings in our previous study about cheap vs expensive running shoes.
-Brands or shoes like Brooks Adrenaline GTS 19, Nike Air Zoom Pegasus 36, and Asics Gel Kayano 25 are somewhere in between.
+Brands or shoes like Brooks Adrenaline GTS 19, Nike Air Zoom Pegasus 36, and ASICS Gel Kayano 25 are somewhere in between.

 Categorizing the brands as: